richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 ## `APPSIGNAL_LOG_PATH` / `:log_path`

-- Value: String
+- Value: String.
+Default: `/tmp/appsignal.log`

-Override the location of the path where the AppSignal log file can be written to.
+Override the location of the path where the AppSignal log file will be written to.

 ## `APPSIGNAL_PUSH_API_ENDPOINT` / `:endpoint`